 For more details

-The mediation office was established by the Rectorate on 31 January 2018 for a pilot period of two years.
+The mediation service was established by the Rectorate on 31 January 2018 for a pilot period of two years.